Is Solar Power Bad for the Environment?

 In terms of negatives, most concern is related to the emissions produced when manufacturing solar equipment.
 According to NREL (the National Renewable Energy Laboratory), the truth is a solar panel will produce enough clean energy in about four years to offset the energy required to manufacture it.
 After a solar panel is manufactured and installed, it will be a zero emissions energy source for the rest of its existence (usually 30 years or more).
 A lot of the negative news you hear about solar is generated from incumbent energy producers.
 They want us to believe that our current energy infrastructure is the only logical answer.
 It is not.

 Brightstar Solar enables our customers to create their own sustainable solar power safely, dependably, and with an attractive return on investment.
-Please contact us if you’re interested in a free solar evaluation of your home or business in Massachusetts or Connecticut.
+Please contact us if you’re interested in a free solar evaluation of your home or business in Massachusetts.